mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 decided to aid the brain to resolve this confusion by giving correlated sounds an "FF-like" frequency shape, and giving their counterparts—anti-correlated sounds a "DF-like" shape.
-In order to do that, I used the results of yet another paper ["Determination of noise immission from sound sources close to the ears"](https://vbn.aau.dk/ws/portalfiles/portal/227876689/2008_Hammersh_i_and_M_ller_AAA.pdf) by D. Hammershøi and H. Møller.
+In order to do that, I used the results of yet another paper, ["Determination of noise immission from sound sources close to the ears"](https://vbn.aau.dk/ws/portalfiles/portal/227876689/2008_Hammersh_i_and_M_ller_AAA.pdf) by D. Hammershøi and H. Møller.
 It provides averaged frequency shapes for FF and DF sound sources measured at various points of the ear: blocked ear canal, open ear canal, and the eardrum.
-Using the tabulated data from the paper I could create "FF-to-DF" and "DF-to-FF" compensation curves.
+Using the tabulated data from the paper, I could create "FF-to-DF" and "DF-to-FF" compensation curves.
 Below are the graphs of the "DF-to-FF" curves, marked with "BE", "OE", and "ED" for the measurement points listed above.
 The "FF-to-DF" curves can be obtained by inverting these